A prescription for radical change

 Over the next two decades the reforms were to impact upon most aspects of New Zealand education.
 There has, however, been little consensus concerning either the original motive for the reforms or their effect.
 Commentators have largely adopted one or the other of two major positions on the motives and overall impact of the reforms on schools, teachers, parents and students.
 Many within the education system argue that the reforms were largely driven by neoliberal ideology epitomised by Treasury and the State Service Commission (SSC), whilst a number of those located mainly but not exclusively outside of the education sector, largely accept the Picot Taskforce’s assertion that the old education structures were both outdated and inflexible.

-Some twenty years after the Picot report was published, what does seem evident is that this, the most significant overall of educational administration in New Zealand since 1877, was the end-product of a lengthy, often complex historical process which saw an ideologically mixed grouping of imperatives coalescing by the mid-1980s into an irresistible common discourse, advocating reform.
-Here, several factors can be identified.
+Some twenty years after the Picot report was published, what does seem evident is that this, the most significant restructure of educational administration in New Zealand since 1877, was the end-product of a lengthy and complex historical process.
+It saw an ideologically mixed grouping of imperatives coalescing by the mid-1980s into an irresistible common discourse advocating reform.
+Several factors can be identified.
 First, throughout the twentieth century New Zealand’s public education system had been frequently criticised for facilitating the concentration of decision-making in the hands of a centralised bureaucracy.
 During the 1970s mounting public pressure for change was reflected in the various publications emanating from the ambitious Educational Development Conference of the early to mid 1970s recommending educational devolution.
-In the mid-1980s, several opinion polls indicated that as few as 25 per cent of respondents thought that the system was working well.
+In the mid-1980s, several opinion polls indicated that as few as 25 percent of respondents thought that the system was working well.
 Only the 1982 OECD report provided a contrasting view, but this report had been strongly influenced by senior Department of Education officials.

 Second, comprehensive education had long been a target for critics.
 The early post-Second World War years witnessed the national media, employers, conservative educators and parental groups holding the Department accountable for allegedly poor academic standards.
 Departmental attempts to counter these allegations frequently backfired, leading to accusations of provider-capture and calls for an independent inquiry.
 Liberal educators were likewise becoming increasingly critical of the educational bureaucracy for its supposed conservatism, lack of adequate consultation, curriculum rigidity and failure to remedy on-going structural inequities.

-Third, from the late 1960s on New Zealand faced both an economic and a cultural crisis.
-During the following decade a combination of trade imbalances, severe youth unemployment, social polarisation and the rise of a new post-war generation to political power saw the creation of a common discourse emanating from all corners of the political spectrum demanding radical educational reform.
+Third, from the late 1960s New Zealand faced both an economic and a cultural crisis.
+A combination of trade imbalances, severe youth unemployment, social polarisation and the rise of a new post-war generation to political power saw the creation of a common discourse emanating from all corners of the political spectrum demanding radical educational reform.
 Neoliberals became dominant in Treasury and to a certain extent within SSC as well.
 Prompted by successive governments determined to prune public expenditure, these key state agencies critiqued the Department of Education’s allegedly lax management structures, with allegations of financial ineptitude leaked to the national press.

 By the early 1980s the entire New Zealand policy environment was becoming radically transformed.
 In the health sector the influential Cartwright Report resulting from feminist concern over an alleged staff cover-up following the deaths of several female cancer patients at National Women’s’ Hospital, advocated greater medical accountability as well as more community input as an antidote to provider-capture.
 The Scott Report on the quality of teaching called for professional accountability and parental involvement in teacher appraisal.
 The Fargher-Probine Report on post-compulsory education and training sought to address gender inequities and Māori underachievement in post-compulsory education through competitive, devolved institutions.
 Such reports not only eclectically blended radical left-wing and neoliberal concepts, but also dismissed the longstanding claims of the state and its agencies to be disinterested upholders of the public good.
 By mid-decade, therefore, an ideologically disparate coalition of interests articulating a common policy discourse centring on the need for radical structural reforms in education had emerged to threaten the educational status quo.